jakob-bagterp/colorist-for-python/docs/user-guide/extended-colors/hsl.md

 | Description    | Deegree on the color wheel.   | Intensity of the color.   | Brightness of the color.   |

 !!! info "Disclaimer"
-    Not all [terminals support](../../user-guide/compatibility/terminal-support.md) 24-bit colors in RGB, HSL, or Hex.
+    Not all [terminals support](../../user-guide/compatibility/terminal-support.md) 24-bit colors in RGB, HSL, Hex, or OKLCH.
 If your terminal does support such advanced colors, read on.

 <div class="color-cubes">
     <img src="../../../assets/images/cubes/cube_bright.svg" alt="Color cube bright">